thisisdhaas/sampleclean/amt_server/README.md

       One of the following two things:

-      1. The tweet content for sentiment analysis, a JSON dictionary,
+      1. The tweet content for sentiment analysis, a JSON array of JSON dictionaries,

          e.g, the following JSON array :